deltorobarba/sciences/README.md

 ## Quantum Computing 💎

-*I love working with quantum algorithms because they will solve certain problems extremely efficiently, from practical applications in computational chemistry (material science and drug discovery) to fundamental new insights into physics (black holes and cosmology).*

 **Quantum Publication** 🎓
   * [Analyzing Prospects for Quantum Advantage in Topological Data Analysis](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.5.010319), `PRX Quantum 5` (2024)